VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Model Architecture Details

 \section{Model Architecture Details}

-VerseCrafter is built on top of Wan2.1~\cite{wan2025wan}, a latent video diffusion / flow-matching model with a 3D VAE (Wan Encoder and Wan Decoder) and a DiT-based denoiser (Wan-DiT).
-We keep the Wan2.1 backbone frozen, and introduce a geometry-aware conditioning pathway together with a lightweight GeoAdapter that injects 4D geometric control signals into selected Wan-DiT blocks.
-We instantiate VerseCrafter on top of the Wan2.1 T2V-14B backbone, resulting in a 14B-parameter controllable video world model.
-Fig.~\ref{fig:detailed_arch} illustrates the geometry-aware conditioning pathway and the integration of GeoAdapter into the Wan-DiT backbone, while Table~\ref{tab:model_variants} summarizes the input resolution, number of Wan-DiT layers, hidden dimension, GeoAdapter injection pattern, and fine-tuning configuration of VerseCrafter.
+VerseCrafter is built on top of the Wan2.1 T2V-14B backbone~\cite{wan2025wan}, a latent video diffusion / flow-matching model with a 3D VAE (Wan Encoder and Wan Decoder) and a DiT-based denoiser (Wan-DiT).
+As shown in Fig.~\ref{fig:detailed_arch}, we keep the Wan2.1 backbone frozen and introduce a geometry-aware conditioning pathway with a lightweight GeoAdapter that conditions selected Wan-DiT blocks on rendered 4D control maps.
+Table~\ref{tab:model_variants} summarizes the input resolution, number of Wan-DiT layers, hidden dimension, GeoAdapter injection pattern, and fine-tuning configuration of VerseCrafter.